Updated: June 14, 2018

-If this sounds like a case study on supply and demand, then you are on the right track.
+If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are on the right track.
 As you might assume, older air conditioners could more frequently experience leaks and need repairs.
 Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only gone up due to scarcity.

 Remember that in order to purchase R22, you’ll need to be an EPA-certified technician.
-So, the average homeowner isn’t able to purchase a cylinder themselves.
-Plus, there are some firm regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
-This cost is passed on to the homeowner as companies must cover the increased overhead associated with R22 repairs.
+So, the typical homeowner isn’t able to purchase a cylinder themselves.
+Plus, there are some firm regulations now on how refrigerant is reclaimed and recycled, which raises the price.
+This fee is passed on to the homeowner as companies must cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 So, what does this mean for you?

 If you’re thinking, “Man, this is starting to sound expensive,” you’re correct, it is.
-This is why when our technicians come out to inspect your unit we look to see what refrigerant your unit uses, and in many cases, we’ll advocate for an upgrade because of the increasing cost of taking care of an R22 air conditioner.
+This is why when our professionals come out to inspect your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll recommend an upgrade because of the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?

-If you have an air conditioning system that was built before 2010, your AC will likely have R22.
+If your home has an air conditioning system that was built before 2010, your AC will likely have R22.
 However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
-You can check the type of refrigerant your system runs on by reading the appliance’s nameplate.
-This nameplate is usually found on the outdoor condenser of your central air conditioning system.
-If you can’t locate it, you can read your user’s manual.
+You can see the type of refrigerant your system runs on by reading the appliance’s nameplate.
+This nameplate is normally found on the outdoor condenser of your central air conditioning system.
+If you can’t locate it, you can check your user’s manual.
 If that doesn’t work either, you can reach out to your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.

 Instead of Freon, use Puron